 Mac at the premiere of Ocean's Thirteen, 2007

-stand-up comedian in Chicago's Cotton Club.
+Mac started as a stand-up comedian in Chicago's Cotton Club.
 He won the Miller Lite Comedy Search at the age of 32, at which point his popularity as a comedian began to grow.
 A performance on HBO's Def Comedy Jam thrust him into the spotlight.
 He opened for Dionne Warwick, Redd Foxx and Natalie Cole.
 He also had a short-lived talk show on HBO titled Midnight Mac.
 Later, Mac also began acting in minor roles and got his big break as "Pastor Clever" in Ice Cube's 1995 film Friday.
 Following that role, Mac also worked in many other films and had some television appearances in titles including, Booty Call, How to Be a Player, Life and What's the Worst That Could Happen?.
 Mac was one of the few African American comedic actors to be able to break out of the traditional "black comedy" genre, having roles in the 2001 remake of Ocean's Eleven and becoming the new Bosley for the Charlie's Angels sequel, Charlie's Angels: Full Throttle.
 In 2003, he turned in an impressive performance in a supporting role as the villain "Gin Slagel, The Store Dick" in Bad Santa.
 He also starred in Guess Who?, a comedic remake of the film Guess Who's Coming to Dinner, and made an appearance in the 2007 film Transformers as the car salesman "Bobby Bolivia."

-Fox gave Mac his own sitcom called The Bernie Mac Show, somewhat based on his own life.
+In 2001, Fox gave Mac his own sitcom called The Bernie Mac Show, somewhat based on his own life.
 In the show, he suddenly becomes custodian over his sister's three children after she enters rehab.
 It was a success, in part because it allows Mac to stay true to his stand-up comedy roots, breaking the fourth wall to communicate his thoughts to the audience.
 The show contained many parodies of events in Bernie's actual life.
 However, the show was not renewed after the 2006 season.
 Viewers were left without a conclusion for the series, and no ending to the storyline where Bernie and Wanda were trying to have a baby.
 The show won an Emmy for ‘Outstanding Writing’, and not only that but it won the Peabody Award for excellence in broadcasting, and last but most certainly not least, the Humanitas Prize for television writing that promotes human dignity, and several other prestigious accolades.
 His character on The Bernie Mac Show was ranked #47 in TV Guide's list of the "50 Greatest TV Dads of All Time.

 In 2004, Bernie Mac had his first starring role as a retired baseball player in the film Mr. 3000.
 In the 2003 National League Championship Series, Mac sang "Take Me Out To The Ballgame" at Wrigley Field with the Chicago Cubs leading the Florida Marlins in the series 3-2 and in Game 6 by a 3-0 score.
 Instead of saying "root, root, root for the Cubbies" Mac said, "root, root, root for the champions!"
 The Cubs went on to lose the game and the series, with some fans claiming that Mac helped to jinx the Cubs.
 Mac later admitted that he had hated the North Side's Cubs his whole life, being a die-hard fan of the South Side's White Sox, and was seen during the White Sox' 2005 World Series victory at U.S. Cellular Field.

-David Letterman on the CBS Late Show that he would retire from his 30-year career after he finished shooting the comedy film , The Whole Truth, Nothing but the Truth, So Help Me Mac.
+He was number 72 on Comedy Central's list of the 100 greatest standups of all time.
+On March 19, 2007, Mac told David Letterman on the CBS Late Show that he would retire from his 30-year career after he finished shooting the comedy film , The Whole Truth, Nothing but the Truth, So Help Me Mac.
 "I'm going to still do my producing, my films, but I want to enjoy my life a little bit," Mac told Letterman.
 "I missed a lot of things, you know.
 I was a street performer for two years.
 I went into clubs in 1977."

 In 2008, 2 months before his passing, he is jokingly referenced in the song "Lookin Boy" where Yung Joc states "Jangle Leg!, Jangle Leg!
 Jangle Leg!, Bernie Mac Lookin' Boy!".
 He is making a reference to Mac's role in the 1999 film Life.